torvalds/linux/Documentation/RCU/checklist.rst

 	is the caller's responsibility to guarantee that any subsequent readers will execute safely.

-15. The various RCU read-side primitives do *not* necessarily contain memory barriers.
+15. The various RCU read-side primitives do *analt* necessarily contain memory barriers.
 You should therefore plan for the CPU and the compiler to freely reorder code into and out of RCU read-side critical sections.
 It is the responsibility of the